millerk22/millerk22.github.io/_portfolio/al-overview-updated.md

 Generally, active learning methods favor one or the other of these properties.
 I want to create methods that naturally combine and balance the desiderata of exploration and exploitation.

+## Demo Visualization

-As a toy example, consider the following "Checkerboard 3" dataset, whose ground truth labeling is shown below in Figure 1. *Representative* points would lie in the interior of the respective squares while *informative* points would lie on the decision boundary of the current classifier. **A "good" active learner will generally first explore the clustering structure and then exploit the learned decision boundary information.**
+As a toy example, consider the following "Checkerboard 3" dataset, whose ground truth labeling is shown below in Figure 1.
+This dataset is comprised of 3,000 point sampled uniformly at random from the unit square.
+The classification of the points in the dataset are determined via the 3 x 3 grid structure shown in the figure of the ground truth.  *Representative* points would lie in the interior of the respective squares while *informative* points would lie on the decision boundary of the current classifier. **A "good" active learner will generally first explore the clustering structure and then exploit the learned decision boundary information.**

 ![c3-gt.JPG]({{site.baseurl}}/files/c3-gt-for-website.png){:style="margin: auto; display: block; width: 25%"}

-The following animation shows the active learning process using my graph-based model change acquisition function..
+The following animation shows the active learning process using my graph-based model change acquisition function; the left panel shows the *current classifier's classification* given the current labeled data, while the right panel shows a *heatmap of the acquisition function*.
+In the heatmap, *lighter* colors correspond to *higher* acquisition function value (i.e. more "valuable" points to label).

 ![](/files/al-demo.png)

+Notice that early on in the iterations, when we have limited labeled data, the criterion **explores** the extent of the data domain (i.e. queries points in unexplored regions of the unit square).
+Then, after a few iterations, the criterion focuses on the the boundaries between squares of different classes; i.e. **exploits** the observed labeled data when there is enough information about the extent of the data domain.

+## Takeaways

+While this toy dataset is not realistic, I think the visual provides a useful demonstration for gaining intuition about the balance between exploration and exploitation.
+The principles displayed here generalize to real-world and empirical datasets: we must first explore the extent of the clustering structure and data domain and then exploit the current information for refining the classifier's decision boundaries.
+Many active learning criterion do not naturally transition automatically like how the presented model change acquisition function here does.
+I want to continue to explore ways in which we can use this model change acquisition function in other semi-supervised learning models besides the simple graph-based models I have previously analyzed.